ihc4bc/projectpage_amirakbarnejad/index.md

 [TODO: the result of analysis].

 # Sec 6.
-The Proposed IHC4BC Dataset
-ddd
+Applying GPEX to Her2 Predictors
+We applied our proposed GPEX to Her2 predictors which were trained on the pixel-level annotations.
+TODO: the result of the analysis.

 # References